cloudwego/cloudwego.github.io/content/en/blog/news/Enhancing_Performance_in_Microservice_Architecture_with_Kitex/Enhancing_Performance_in_Microservice_Architecture_with_Kitex.md

 ## The Final Frontier: Kernel

-The only area currently open for further optimization is the Kernel.
+Currently the only area we haven't explored for optimization is the Kernel.

 ![Image](/img/blog/Enhancing_Performance_in_Microservice_Architecture_with_Kitex/31.jpeg)